 By the time I was 14, I was living on prescription anti-inflammatory drugs.
 I was having nerve conduction tests.
 I was given Valium, pain medicine and muscle relaxers.
 I stopped doing things I enjoyed.
-I even quit sports at my Orthopedic surgeons repeated suggestion.
+I eventually even quit sports at my Orthopedic surgeons repeated suggestion.
 I started seeking alternatives, including chiropractic and massage.
 This helped with the pain, but I still couldn't return to sports without surgery, so I only went when I was suffering.

 I continued on to art school and became a costume designer.
 I often worked from very early in the morning until the middle of the night.
 With no work-life balance I was headed towards breakdown.

 By the time I was 22, I was diagnosed with cancer.
 In the year following the surgery and treatments, I felt sick and exhausted all the time, and was completely disconnected from myself and my body.
 I went through major anxiety and depression and wondered what the purpose of life even was.

 Eventually I decided to take a stand for myself and that's when I started seeking a different path...alternative medicine.
 I went to the local nutrition store and read as many books as I could.
 I sought advice from a massage therapist friend, an acupuncturist, a nutritionist, and found a doctor who was open-minded about holistic healing.